veryalien/mycobit/README.md

 Enjoy!

-# Example Program - binary counter
+# Example Program - simple binary counter

 Here's a very simple little example program just to give you a taste of programming mycobit with a bit more action.
 It will show a little binary counter on the top row of the display.